Society reporting: History

 Despite the growth in popularity in the 1880s, many "serious" newspapers were initially cautious about society reporting.
 For example, the Ottawa Journal didn't permit Florence Randal, its first society reporter, to do anything but recite simple chronicles of the dowagers and debutantes of the city.
-The staff at the Globe, whose society column began in 1893, considered society news to be "horrid vulgar stuff", according to the Globe's editor Melville Hammond, and its publication was not well received by its subjects: "high Society matrons [who were] unused to the publicizing of private life".
+The staff at the Globe, whose society column began in 1893, considered society news to be "horrid vulgar stuff", according to the Globe's editor Melville Hammond and its publication was not well received by its subjects: "High Society matrons [who were] unused to the publicizing of private life".

-Willoughby Cummings (née Emily Ann McCausland), worked as a press journalist and the first society editor of the Toronto Globe under the pen name of "Sama".
+Mrs. Willoughby Cummings (née Emily Ann McCausland Shortt), worked as a press journalist and the first society editor of the Toronto Globe under the pen name of "Sama".
 Under her stewardship, the Toronto Globe expanded its society coverage from weekly notes to a daily column in three years.
 In 1900, she became editor of "Woman's Sphere", a department of the Canadian Magazine.
 She worked on behalf of the poor and afflicted and served as an official of various societies.
 In 1902, for example, she became the corresponding secretary for the National Council of Women of Canada.

 In the 19th and early 20th centuries, society reporting was seen as largely the province of female journalists.
 The "women's pages" were written by women.
 Indeed, in the 19th century in many newspapers, particularly smaller ones, the only women on the paper's staff at all were those who covered society news.
 Dix Harwood claimed that the society desk, and the woman who ran it, was nonetheless important:

 Typical topics were "Miss Emily Bissell as a Turkish Girl", Chicago Tribune, Jan 1, 1900 or "Maryland Society Belle Was Fair Senorita at Ball", Times-Picayune, Feb 7, 1916.

 Male reporters were unwilling to cover such things.
 As Morton Sontheimer stated in 1941, "The women's department jobs almost invariably go to women, not because men can't do them but because they won't."
 (Newspaperman, pp. 228).
 One such reporter who refused to do the job even though it had been handed to him was Gordon Sinclair, of the Toronto Star.